rubyonjets/jets/docs/_docs/events-cloudwatch-event.md

 end
 ```

+Note, events for security group changes come from CloudTrail and currently take about 15 minutes to be delivered.
 Here's what the event rule looks like in the CloudWatch console:

 ![](/img/docs/cloudwatch-event-rule.png)